dynamox-s-a/developer-challenges/README.md

 # Run the application:

 ## download project:
+> clone repository

+## make sure you are on the project branch:
-> git clone in your machine folder
+> git checkout gabriel-albano

 ## install the dependencies
 > npm install